Planning Services response to the Coronavirus

 This permitted development for takeaways will not apply if you have a condition attached to a planning permission for your property which specifically restricts the use of the premises as a takeaway.
 You can find this by looking at the planning history of your premises using our public access tool.

-The permitted development for takeaways will also not apply to any other use other than the specified A3/A4 use (Cafe, Restaurants and Pubs).
+The permitted development for takeaways will also not apply to any other use other than the specified A3/A4 use (Cafes, Restaurants and Pubs).

 The Secretary of State has advised that a positive approach should be taken in respect of supermarket deliveries so that supermarkets can more easily address the high demand for groceries.
 The Council will not take enforcement action where deliveries are not in keeping with planning conditions controlling hours of delivery.